Divine-Journey-2/Divine-Journey-2/.github/ISSUE_TEMPLATE/crash-report.md

 https://pastebin.com/asd ...
 (You can attach any number of them, but please describe when each of them occurred.)

+**How much RAM did you dedicate to your client and how much RAM does your PC have?**
+Ex.
+"I dedicated 6 GBs and my PC has 8 GBs of RAM."
+[This is the bare minimum - if you have less, that might be the cause of the crash.]

 **Screenshots:**
 If applicable, add screenshots to help explain how your crash happened.
-These can also be atteched to the "Description" or "Step to reproduce" sections.
+These can also be attached to the "Description" or "Step to reproduce" sections.
 If you have no screenshots, this part can be removed.

 **Additional context:**
 Add any other context about the crash here.